 When we started collecting the responses from the target group, it quickly became clear that there was a lack of knowledge around involvement in the community.
 The Product Management Community was found to be twice the size of the initial scope of 400 employees.

-This is illustrated in the above image.
+This is illustrated in the below image.
 We asked the input of 400 employees.
 These 400 employees were known by management as the ones involved in the Product Development Community.
 These are the dark blue dots.
 The red dots were those unknown to management as employees working around Product Management.
-This showed that the size of the community was much larger than anticipated, and that many of the unknown employees held central positions in the community.
+This showed that the size of the community was much larger than anticipated and that many of the unknown employees held central positions in the community.
 It was therefore decided to ask for the input of these unknown employees.
-By scrolling over the image below, you can see how the overall collaboration network looked in this community.
+In the comparison of two images below, you can see how was the anticipated community seen through the eyes of management, and how the overall collaboration network really looked in this community.

 2. The involvement in the Community was risky